 Associate Degree in Electronics Technology and Nanotechnology.
-Graduates technicians in electronics with knowledge and skills on basic electronics, digital electronics, controls, and instrumentation.
+Graduates technicians in electronics with knowledge and skills on basic electronics, digital electronics, controls and instrumentation, and nanotechnology.

-This Program is accredited by the ABET Engineering Technology Accreditation Commission (www.abet.org).
+This Program is accredited by the ABET Engineering Technology

+Accreditation Commission (www.abet.org).

-Graduates of the Associate Degree in Electronics Technology and Nanotechnology working for 3 to 5 years in private or public sector organizations are expected to:
+Graduates of the Associate Degree in Electronics Technology and Nanotechnology are expected to attain the following Program Educational Objectives within a few years of graduation: